What is Autism?

 This may include:

-Sensory Experiences
+Sensory experiences

-When to consider an assessment for Autism Spectrum Disorder
+When to consider an assessment for autism

-How an assessment for Autism Spectrum Disorder can help
+How an assessment for autism can help

 Understanding your child’s lived experience is key to their development.
 Given the correct, tailored, targeted supports children can flourish, both in education and at home.
 This can only follow a detailed assessment to identify their specific strengths and difficulties at an individual level.
 We often find that children and young people are relieved that their experience is not so unusual, and that there are many other children, young people and adults with similar neurodiverse profiles.